FernLab/cookiecutter-fastapi-package/docs/tutorial.rst

     cookiecutter cookiecutter-fastapi-package

-You are asked by multiple questions as follow
+you are asked by multiple questions as follow

 .. code-block:: bash